 Brothers earned the Dog Food Advisor Editors Choice Award from 2012 - 2022 for Weight Loss

 In the article, Vets Work to Declare Pet Obesity is a Disease, by Ken Niedziela published 2017.01.09 in the veterinarypracticenews.com there is a picture of an overweight dog.
 “In 2015 a study conducted by the Association for Pet Obesity Prevention discovered that 54 percent of U.S. dogs were overweight or obese.”
-(In 2022 the rate of overweight dogs has increased to near 66%%).
+(In 2022 the rate of overweight and obese dogs has increased to 59%).

 An article was posted on August 9, 2016, in psychologytoday.com titled, “A Wolf is a Dog is a Coyote is a Jackal is a Dingo” and “New genetic studies show the closeness of Canids."
 Mark Derr, author of “A Wolf Is a Dog Is a Coyote Is a Jackal”, makes the observation that “Dogs, wolves, and other canids are closer genetically than some populations of people and should, by rights be considered one species."